keenanromain/DecemberCal/README.md

 ## Read-Service (Go)

-The **read-service** is the **Query** side of the CQRS architecture.
-It is highly optimized for fast, read-heavy workloads and powers the frontend calendar.
+The **read-service** is the Query side of the CQRS architecture.
+It is highly optimized for fast, read-heavy workloads.

----

-## 🚀 Purpose
+### Overview

 This service:

 - Exposes **GET /events** and **GET /events/{id}**
-- Streams live updates using **Server-Sent Events (SSE)**
+- Streams using **Server-Sent Events (SSE)** for instant UI updates
-- Never mutates data — read-only by design
+- Is read-only by design
-- Offers fast JSON responses backed by PostgreSQL

----
+- Can scale independently with replicas

-## 📡 Endpoints
+###  Endpoints

 ### **GET /events**
 Returns the full list of events.